 D. Custody Evaluations, etc. Fees for professional services ordered by the Court shall be equitably apportioned.
 The bench and bar will endeavor to establish procedures and guidelines to ensure that all parties and children, regardless of wealth, receive necessary services, evaluations and representation in dissolution proceedings.

-E. Guardian ad Ltem Guidelines.
+E. Guardian ad Litem Guidelines.
 Once appointed by the Court to serve as a Guardian ad Litem (GAL), the GAL assumes significant responsibility to a child, a family, to counsel, and to the Court.
 The Fourth Judicial District has established the following twelve Guidelines to govern the Court-appointed GAL, in domestic relations cases.

 (1) The appointment of a GAL for children from birth to three years of age is a priority.